techspec8/Network-and-Protocols/README.md

 <img src= https://i.imgur.com/mknn4hA.png
 </p>
 <br/>
-<p>Type 'Remote Desktop' in your computer's search bar.
-Click to open then paste VM1's IP address in 'Computer', enter the 'User name' when the virtual machine was created, click 'Connect'.
+<p>Open 'Remote Desktop' from your search bar.
+Then, paste your Windows 10 IP address in 'Computer', enter the 'User name', click 'Connect'.
 You'll then be prompted to enter your password.
-A security screen will open, click 'Yes".
-Now you're connected to VM1! </p>
+A security screen will open, click 'Yes" and you're connected.</p>
 <p>
 <img src= https://i.imgur.com/tMBSPA4.png
 </p>